randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-05-03-cloudscaling-on-cloud-networking-and-arista.markdown

 A choice quote from Don's article:

-<blockquote>“Your typical network engineer, if you say ‘programmable,’ they will freak out,” says Randy Bias, co-founder and chief technology officer of Cloudscaling, a San Francisco startup that helps company set up cloud-style data centers.</blockquote>
+“Your typical network engineer, if you say ‘programmable,’ they will freak out,” says Randy Bias, co-founder and chief technology officer of Cloudscaling, a San Francisco startup that helps company set up cloud-style data centers.

 Please enjoy the video below!